 Regenerative Futures Conference

-Designed in collaboration with thought leaders from the University of British Columbia, University of Cambridge Institute for Sustainability Leadership and Sustainability Education, this three-day experience will bring together students, teachers and leaders from national and international systems of education with policymakers, leaders in business and industry and Indigenous learning and reconciliation, and climate experts.
+Designed in collaboration with thought leaders from the University of British Columbia Faculty of Education, the University of Cambridge Institute for Sustainability Leadership, Sustainability Education, and Shawnigan Lake School, this three-day experience will bring together students, teachers and leaders from national and international systems of education with policymakers, leaders in business, industry, Indigenous learning and reconciliation, and climate experts.

-Together, through the connected themes of the summit – Indigenous Knowledge, Climate Leadership, and Systems Change in Education – we will confront the systems failures that have led us to the current climate emergency and embrace Indigenous knowledge systems that can help us to shape a pathway to a better, more peaceful and more sustainable future.
+Together, through the connected themes of the summit – Indigenous Knowledge, Regenerative Leadership, and Sustainable Systems – we will confront the systems failures that have led us to the current climate emergency and uphold Indigenous knowledge systems that can shape a pathway to a better, more peaceful and more sustainable future.

-This particular summit will focus on issues that are critical to British Columbia, Canada and North America, including sustainability, reconciliation, and regenerative leadership, whilst we challenge educational systems to become catalysts for sustainable, equitable change.
+This particular summit will focus on issues that are critical to educational systems today, including sustainability, reconciliation, and regenerative leadership, while we challenge ourselves to become catalysts for sustainable, equitable change.

-This will be an opportunity for educators to:
+This will be an opportunity for delegates to:

 • Be empowered to create a positive impact in your community.